Linux distribution: Interdistribution issues

-There are tools available to help people select an appropriate distribution, such as several versions of the Linux Distribution Chooser, and the universal package search tool whohas.
-There are easy ways to try out several Linux distributions before deciding on one: Multi Distro is a Live CD that contains nine space-saving distributions.
-Tools like Ventoy allow booting from one of several live distributions copied to a storage device by selecting the appropriate disk image from a boot menu.

 Installation

 There are several ways to install a Linux distribution.
-The most common method of installing Linux is by booting from a live USB memory stick, which can be created by using a USB image writer application and the ISO image, which can be downloaded from the various Linux distribution websites.
+The most popular method of installing Linux is by booting from a live USB memory stick, which can be created by using a USB image writer application and the ISO image, which can be downloaded from various Linux distribution websites.
 DVD disks, CD disks, network installations and even other hard drives can also be used as "installation media".

-In the 1990s Linux distributions were installed using sets of floppies but this has been abandoned by all major distributions.
-By the 2000s many distributions offered CD and DVD sets with the vital packages on the first disc and less important packages on later ones.
-Some distributions, such as Debian also enabled installation over a network after booting from either a set of floppies or a CD with only a small amount of data on it.
+In the 1990s, Linux distributions were installed using sets of floppy disks, but this has been abandoned by all major distributions.
+By the 2000s, many distributions offered CD and DVD sets with the vital packages on the first disk and less important packages on later ones.
+Some distributions, such as Debian also enabled installing over a network after booting from either a set of floppy disks or a CD with only a small amount of data on it.

-New users tend to begin by partitioning a hard drive in order to keep their previously installed operating system.
-The Linux distribution can then be installed on its own separate partition without affecting previously saved data.
+New users tend to begin by partitioning a hard drive to keep their formerly installed operating system.
+The Linux distribution can then be installed on its own separate partition without affecting formerly saved data.

 In a Live CD setup, the computer boots the entire operating system from CD without first installing it on the computer's hard disk.
 Many distributions have a Live CD installer, where the computer boots the operating system from the disk, and it can then be installed on the computer's hard disk, providing a seamless transition from the OS running from the CD to the OS running from the hard disk.

 Both servers and personal computers that come with Linux already installed are available from vendors including Hewlett-Packard, Dell and System76.

 On embedded devices, Linux is typically held in the device's firmware and may or may not be consumer-accessible.

 Anaconda, one of the more popular installers, is used by Red Hat Enterprise Linux, Fedora (which uses the Fedora Media Writer) and other distributions to simplify the installation process.
 Debian, Ubuntu and many others use Debian-Installer.